SanchiJn/Comparing-Search-Interest-With-Google-Trends-using-Python/README.md

-# Data_cleaning_project_1
-Comparing Search interest with Google Trends.
+# Comparing Search Interest With Google Trends in Python
-This is a great beginner level project for someone who wants to try their hand at data cleaning, data manipulation and perform time series analysis.
+This is a great beginner level project for someone who wants to try their hand at data cleaning, data manipulation and perform time series analysis using Python pandas.